Best Pet Wellness Plans of 2020

 Pet insurance plans cover accident and illness, emergency and specialist care, prescriptions, orthopedics and hereditary and congenital conditions.

-We took a look at several pet wellness plans to see what they offer:
+We took a look at all of the pet insurance companies to see what pet wellness plans they offer:

 Embrace Wellness Plans

 Embrace offers Pet Wellness Rewards, which is their version of a pet wellness plan.
 They offer reimbursement at $250, $450 and $650 per year, and they recommend that you start with the higher plan for puppies and then work your way down.

 You will get reimbursed for a variety of items, ranging from wellness exams and vaccinations to chiropractic care and Reiki.
 Microchipping, grooming, medicated shampoos, teeth cleaning and prescription diet food are some of the everyday necessities that some pets have that are considered reimbursable expenses under Embrace Wellness Rewards.
 Embrace also reimburses for some unique things like training (obedience and behavioral) and massage therapy.

 Since SPOT pet insurance is underwritten by Crum and Forster, they have pet wellness plans that you can get as an add-on to your regular pet insurance coverage.
 Under their pet wellness offering, you can select either their Gold or Platinum option.
 Gold Preventive Care is $9.95 a month, while their Platinum Preventive Care option is $24.95 a month.
 This gives you, as a pet parent, up to $250 in annual benefits with the Gold option, and up to $450 in annual benefits with the Platinum option.